-In order to help you review and apply the material covered in this chapter, a selection of learning activities has been included.
+Introduction In order to help you review and apply the material covered in this chapter, a selection of learning activities has been included.
 No answers are provided.
 However, by referring to the appropriate text, you should be able to prepare a response.

-1. Under what conditions, if any, should officers direct the occupants of a target vehicle involved in a high-risk pullover to exit their vehicle?
+Activity questions Under what conditions, if any, should peace officers direct the occupants of a target vehicle involved in a high-risk pullover to exit their vehicle?
 Under what, if any, circumstances should these occupants be directed to remain in the vehicle?

-2. An officer on patrol alone initiates a traffic enforcement pullover of a station wagon traveling 70 mph in a 55 mph zone.
+2. A peace officer on patrol alone initiates a traffic enforcement pullover of a station wagon traveling 70 mph in a 55 mph zone.
 The vehicle occupants appear to be a driver and one passenger.
 Rather than pulling over immediately, the car continues down the road for another half-mile, and the passenger throws several small bags out of the window and over the guardrail at the edge of an overpass.
-The vehicle then moves another quarter-mile down the road and pulls off onto the shoulder.
+The vehicle then moves another quarter mile down the road and pulls off onto the shoulder.
 What actions should the patrol officer take at this point?
-Should the officer call for backup?
-If so, what actions if any, should the officer take while waiting for backup to arrive?
-Describe how the officers should proceed once backup arrives.
+Should the patrol officer call for backup?
+If so, what actions if any, should the patrol officers should proceed once backup arrives.

-Activity questions (continued) 3.
-How does the existence of heavily tinted windows on the target vehicle change how officers should handle a high-risk pullover?
+Activity 3.
+How does the existence of heavily tinted windows on the target vehicle questions change how peace officers should handle a high-risk pullover? (continued)